radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 At a high level, the full flow to setup IRSA looks as below:

 1. configure the cluster with oidc provider. have the role-arn configured with desired policies ready.
-2. take steps to allow  `rad-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
+2. take steps to allow  `radius-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
 3. use [interactive](#user-story-1) approach or [non-interative](#user-story-2) to configure Radius to use IRSA
 4. during rad deploy, radius assumes the role that is configured in the credential.